ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**A structural analysis of internal contradictions, legal–procedural tensions, and implementation feasibility**
+*Substantive content, constitutional anchoring, internal contradictions, and mismatch with Thailand’s structural problems **
-0039 – Policy Statement of the Council of Ministers (2025): Forensic Consistency Report
+0040 – Analytical note on the 2026 policy statement of the Council of Ministers

 ## 📚 About the Observatory